 Deputies searching for missing woman last seen a week ago

-SALEM, S.C.
-(FOX Carolina) - The Oconee County Sheriff’s Office are searching for a missing woman last seen a week ago.
+GREENWOOD, S.C.
+(FOX Carolina) - The Greenwood County Sheriff’s Office said deputies are searching for a missing woman last seen a week ago.

-According to deputies, 33-year-old Tonya Marie Cannon was last seen by a family member at her house on Cannon Road on Monday, Feb.
-6 at 1:30 p.m.
+According to deputies, 49-year-old Penney Denise Morris was last seen on Thursday, Feb.
+9.

-Deputies said Cannon was seen wearing black spandex pants and a light colored shirt.
-She is also five feet three inches tall, weighs 130 pounds, with green eyes, short brown hair and a rose tattoo on one of her shoulders.

 Copyright 2023 WHNS.
 All rights reserved.